SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/register-idp.md

 2. Your primary domain will be registered in SuperID.
 3. Fill out the [form for sub-domains and custom domain names][5].
 4. We will manually add those subdomains and custom domain names.
-5. Repeat the process for other top-level domain.
+5. Repeat the process for other top-level domains.

 ![image9lq1a.png][img9]